Multilingual Learner Early Literacy Partnership Pilot

 - Action planning and progress monitoring based on identified areas for targeted improvement

-- A professional development plan for all stakeholders—beginning with a session focused on what the research says about early literacy and
+- A professional development plan for all stakeholders—beginning with a session focused on what the research says about early literacy and language development

 When you partner with us, we don’t make a plan for you; we make a plan with you, and we carry it out together.
 That’s why it’s critical that leaders at every level of the school system are engaged and committed to building an effective early literacy system that centers language development.